2 Weeks Prior to Vacation

 in your driveway while you're gone and to possibly take a garbage bin to the curb on collection day.
 Arrange lawn care, gardening, snow removal and/or indoor plant care.

 - Vehicles Left at Home - If the weather at home will be very hot or cold, arrange to have your vehicles started once a week.

 - Check Prescriptions - Make sure you have enough medication to last until at least a week after your return.
 Don't forget to get a copy of your prescription for

 your document envelope and carry the generic names of all meds in case of emergency.

 - Currency - Order money from your financial institution if you'll be using a different currency.
-Check rates of exchange on foreign currencies you'll be using XE.com Personal Currency
+Check rates of exchange on any foreign currencies you'll be using.
+We use the XE.com Personal Currency

 - Insurance - Review insurance policy expiration dates and ensure that belongings that you leave at home as well as those that

 - Whiten Teeth - If you're going to do it at home, 2 Weeks Prior to your departure date is a good time to start a tooth whitening program.
 I make a mixture of coconut oil and baking soda - about half and half - and we brush our teeth with that for a week or so to brighten them for vacation.